JCThomas4214/CassMask/README.md

 let holder = [];

 // findOne with no argument will find the first row in the
-// table and pass an Entity with the found row's properties to next()
+// table and pass an Entity with the found row to next()

 // find with no argument will find the all rows in the
-// table and pass an Entity with the found row's properties to next() Model.findOne().find().seam().subscribe( // two queries are executed and two next() functions are called model => holder.push(model), err => console.log(err),
+// table and pass an Entity with the found rows to next() Model.findOne().find().seam().subscribe( // two queries are executed and two next() functions are called model => holder.push(model), err => console.log(err),